lxtGH/GALD-DGCNet/README.md

 # City-seg

-We will all release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet.
+We will also release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet.
 All the codes are still in refactoring process.

 # GALD-Net